porsche-design-system/porsche-design-system/packages/components-js/src/components/layout/divider/divider.code.md

 ## Vertical

-The Divider can also be displayed `vertical`.

-**Hint:** The component has not an implicit vertical height unless we set a container which provides it.
+**Hint:** The component has not an implicit vertical height unless we set a container which provides it or define the height on the component itself.

 <Playground :themeable="true">
   <template v-slot="{theme}">